NannyML/nannyml/docs/tutorials/performance_estimation.rst

 .. image:: ../_static/tutorial-perf-est-mc-guide-analysis-f1.svg

+Let's describe each element of the plot:

-The purple dashed step plot shows the estimated performance in each chunk of analysis period.
+* The purple dashed step plot shows the estimated performance in each chunk of the analysis period.
 Thick squared point marker indicates the middle of this period.

-Solid, low-saturated purple line *behind* indicates the confidence band.
+* The solid, low-saturated purple line *behind* indicates the confidence band.

-Red horizontal
-dashed lines show upper and lower thresholds.
-If the estimated performance crosses upper or lower threshold and alert is raised which is indicated with red, low-saturated background in the whole width of the relevant chunk.
-This is additionally indicated by red point marker in the middle of the chunk.
-Description of tabular results above explains how the confidence bands and thresholds were calculated.
+* The red horizontal dashed lines show upper and lower thresholds.

+* If the estimated performance crosses the upper or lower threshold an alert is raised which is indicated with a red, low-saturated background in the whole width of the relevant chunk.
+This is additionally indicated by a red point marker in the middle of the chunk.

+Description of tabular results above explains how the confidence bands and thresholds are calculated.
 Additional information is shown in the hover (these are interactive plots).

 To get a better context let's additionally plot estimation of performance on *analysis* data together with calculated